 Greening Australia and the Harvey River Restoration Taskforce commissioned Murdoch University to conduct the survey as part of the ‘Marron, more than a meal – revive our rivers’ project.

-The work was made possible thanks to funding from the Alcoa Foundation through its Three Rivers partnership with Greening Australia, and from a State Government Royalties for Regions grant to improve the health of the Peel-Harvey Estuary and rivers, overseen and delivered by the Peel-Harvey Catchment Council.
+The work was made possible thanks to funding from the Alcoa Foundation through its Three Rivers One Estuary partnership with Greening Australia, and from a State Government Royalties for Regions grant to improve the health of the Peel-Harvey Estuary and rivers, overseen and delivered by the Peel-Harvey Catchment Council.

 “This project has provided exciting new baseline data about the aquatic species in the lower Harvey River,” said Dr Stephen Beatty from Murdoch University’s Centre for Sustainable Aquatic Ecosystems.

 “If the key findings are implemented, we may have a long-term solution to the restoration of the river, and simultaneously future proof the native freshwater fish and crayfish found there.”

 Two surveys were conducted, six months apart, at four reference non-restored sites and a restored site.

 Researchers found the greatest diversity of fish at the restored site, where rehabilitation works have been undertaken over the past 10 years.
 Carter’s Freshwater Mussel also appeared in the highest densities there, which is a key indicator of water quality.

 The rehabilitated area was also the only site where marron and gilgies, native freshwater crayfish species, were recorded.

 “The results show that marron are more likely found in shaded parts of the waterway with a good variety of instream habitats, including deeper, cooler pools of water.
 Not surprising, since marron are sensitive to higher water temperatures,” said Dr Christine Allen of Greening Australia.